Heinrich Vedder: Missionary calling

 Initially, Vedder wanted to become a teacher, but his mother influenced him to become a missionary.
 When he was five, his mother told him something that shaped the rest of his life.
 She told him of the church in Gütersloh, where the missionary Carl Hugo Hahn sermonized at length on his missionary adventures in South West Africa, including his 15-year-long struggles that culminated in the baptism of the first Herero Christian, his maid Johanna Gertze, on July 25, 1858.
-He brought Joanna with him to Germany, both out of fear of leaving her among the unconverted and for help translating books into the Herero language.
+He brought Johanna with him to Germany, both out of fear of leaving her among the unconverted and for help translating books into the Herero language.
 The "Black Johanna" spoke fluent German and made a major impression on the young Anna Vedder.
 "If there had been anything I could have done to help, Heinrich," she told her son, "I would have gone with Johanna to Africa.
 I did not know how, though.
 We often went at night to [suburb of Melle, Germany Hoyel, where the mission inspector Louis Harms, of the Hermannsburg Mission, told stories of the missions to Africa.
 If you, my son, go later to minister to Africa, I will not stand in your way, but I believe your father will firmly oppose it."

 While these sentiments impressed a missionary calling on Heinrich, neither he nor Anna could dream that he would one day teach Gertze's niece in South West Africa.